PermafrostDiscoveryGateway/viz-info/01_workflow-overview.md

 - [Introductory info about 3D tiles](https://cesium.com/why-cesium/3d-tiles/)
 - [Reference card](https://github.com/CesiumGS/3d-tiles/blob/main/3d-tiles-reference-card.pdf) - A great place to start learning about the structure of 3D tiles.
 - [The complete specification](https://github.com/CesiumGS/3d-tiles) - For in-depth details about the spec.
 See it in [HTML](https://docs.opengeospatial.org/cs/18-053r2/18-053r2.html).

+## General Terminology

+**Tile**
+- a rectangular pictorial representation of geographic data which can be uniquely defined by a pair of indices for the column and row (x & y) along with an identifier for the tile matrix.

+**Tile Matrix**
+- a collection of tiles for a fixed scale (z)

+**Tile Matrix Set** ("TMS")
+- a collection of tile matrices defined at different scales (z-indices)

+**Open Geospatial Consortium Two-Dimensional Tile Matrix Set**
+- a collection of standardized tile matrix sets, see [the docs](https://docs.opengeospatial.org/is/17-083r2/17-083r2.html)

+**WGS1984Quad**
+- the Open Geospatial Consortium 2D Tile Matrix Set that we use for the tiles we create because it is supported by Cesium.
+Defined [here](https://docs.ogc.org/is/17-083r2/17-083r2.html#65).